jenskaalen/SimpleMIM/README.md

 ]
 ```

 Name: The unique name.
 Can not contain spaces.
 Expression: One-line python expression which sets the target to computed value.
 ExpressionType: Only Python is supported.
 Target: The name of the target-attribute.
 Csentry-attribute for export and mventry for import.

+## Misc##

 ### Plans for the future ###
 * Supporting multiple lines of python logic.